formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Document Workflow

-The document workflow entity consists of attributes that capture essential information about a document in a workflow.
+The Document Workflow entity tracks a specific document's progress through a workflow.
+It records the workflow, current step, action references, and status needed to resume or inspect workflow execution.

 #### Entity Key Schema